ywiyogo/FCND4-DroneEstimation/README.md

 1. to deal with the localization or the exact position of the quadcopter since without the estimator we will not get a reliable localization
 2. to deal with the sensor measurement values which taken from the quadcopter (GPS, Accelerometer, magnetometer).

-A summary of the mathematical calculation of the EKF estimator can be found in [https://www.overleaf.com/read/vymfngphcccj#/54894644/](https://www.overleaf.com/read/vymfngphcccj#/54894644/).
+A summary handout of the mathematical calculation of the EKF estimator can be found in [https://www.overleaf.com/read/vymfngphcccj#/54894644/](https://www.overleaf.com/read/vymfngphcccj#/54894644/).

 ## Implementation Details